department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 [Learn about memorial items](/burials-memorials/memorial-items/) <br>
 [See our National Cemetery Administration brochure (PDF)](https://www.cem.va.gov/cem/docs/factsheets/NCA_Brochure.pdf)

+## Can I be buried at Arlington National Cemetery?

+You may be able to be buried at Arlington National Cemetery, which is maintained by the Army, not VA.
+Please work with your funeral home director to contact Arlington National Cemetery at <a href="tel:+18779078585">877-907-8585</a> for their eligibility information.

 ## If I'm the survivor of a Veteran or service member, what other benefits can I get?